Five things all financial services leaders need to know about customer service

 CX Best PracticesFintech & Financial Services

-Competition is continuing to heat up in the financial services industry.
+Competition continues to heat up in the financial services industry.
 Driven by new technologies that are making it increasingly convenient for people to borrow, save and invest their money, traditional banks – not always known for their over-the-top customer service – are now placing greater emphasis on delivering a more well-rounded experience.

-“Banks have suffered by not doing more to help people reach the goals they want to achieve,” says James Darroch, a professor at York University’s Schulich School of Business in Toronto, Canada and co-author of the recently published book Stumbling Giants: Transforming Canada’s Banks for the Information Age.
-He says the financial services industry overall is working harder to boost customer service — but there’s a lot more to do.
+“Banks have suffered by not doing more to help people reach the goals they want to achieve,” says James Darroch, a professor at York University’s Schulich School of Business in Toronto, Canada and co-author of the book Stumbling Giants: Transforming Canada’s Banks for the Information Age.
+Darroch says the financial services industry overall is working harder to boost customer service — but there’s a lot more to do.

 Here are five things financial services leaders need to know about providing a great customer experience to grow a loyal customer base and stay ahead of the competition:

 1. Empathy is critical